-114. There was some rather inconclusive discussion, in the course of argument, as to whether Hogg J had jurisdiction to make the order which she made.
-Jurisdiction is (as Diplock LJ said in R v Foreign Compensation Tribunal ex parte Anisminic [1968] 2 QB 862, 889: reversed [1969] 2 AC 147) "an expression which is used in a variety of senses and takes its colour from its context".
-In Oscroft v Benabo [1967] 1 WLR 1087, 1100 Diplock LJ observed that
+There was some rather inconclusive discussion in the course of argument, as to whether Hogg J had jurisdiction to make the order which she made.
+Jurisdiction d is, as Diplock LJ said in Anisminic Ltd v Foreign Compensation Commission [1967] 2 All ER 986 at 994, [1968] 2 QB 862 at 889: '... an expression which is used in a variety of senses and takes its colour from its context.'
+In Oscroft v Benabo [1967] 2 All ER 548 at 557, [1967] 1 WLR 1087 at 1100 Diplock LJ observed:

-"Courts, even inferior courts, have 'jurisdiction' to be wrong in law; that is why we hear appeals on questions of law and not merely applications for certiorari."
+'Courts (even inferior courts) have "jurisdiction" to be wrong in law; that is why we hear appeals on questions of law and not merely applications for certiorari.'

-115. Diplock LJ then gave examples of when either a superior or an inferior court might lack jurisdiction.
-In relation to the High Court it is worth setting out at length what Lord Diplock said in delivering the Privy Council's advice in Isaacs v Robertson [1985] AC 97, 102-3
+Diplock LJ then gave examples of when either a superior or an inferior court might lack jurisdiction.
+In relation to the High Court it is worth setting out at length what Lord Diplock said in delivering the Privy Council's advice in Issacs v Robertson f [1984] 3 All ER 140 at 143, [1985] AC at 102-103:

-"In relation to orders of a court of unlimited jurisdiction it is misleading to seek to draw distinctions between orders that are 'void' in the sense that they can be ignored with impunity by those persons to whom they are addressed, and orders that are 'voidable' and may be enforced unless and until they are set aside.
-Dicta that refer to the possibility of there being such a distinction between orders to which the descriptions 'void' and 'voidable' respectively have been applied can be found in the opinions given by the Judicial Committee of the Privy Council in the appeals Marsh v Marsh [1945] AC 271, 284 and MacFoy v United Africa Co Ltd [1962] AC 152, 160; but in neither of those appeals nor in any other case to which counsel had been able to refer their Lordships has any order of a court of unlimited jurisdiction been held to fall into a category of court orders that can simply be ignored because they are void ipso facto without there being any need for proceedings to have them set aside.
-The cases that are referred to in these dicta do not support the proposition that there is any category of orders of a court of unlimited jurisdiction of this kind; what they do support is the quite different proposition that there is a category of orders of such a court which a person affected by the order is entitled to apply to have set aside ex debito justitiae in the exercise of the inherent jurisdiction of the court without his needing to have recourse to the rules that deal expressly with proceedings to set aside orders for irregularity and give to the judge a discretion as to the order he will make."
+'... in relation to orders of a court of unlimited jurisdiction it is misleading to seek to draw distinctions between orders that are "void" in the sense that they can be ignored with impunity by those persons to whom they are addressed, and orders that are "voidable" and may be enforced unless and until they are set aside.
+Dicta that refer to the possibility of there being such g a distinction between orders to which the descriptions "void" and "voidable" respectively have been applied can be found in the opinions given by the Judicial Committee of the Privy Council in Marsh v Marsh [1945] AC 271 at 284 and MacFoy v United Africa Co Ltd [1961] 3 All ER 1169, [1962] AC 152; but in neither of those appeals nor in any other case to which counsel had been able h to refer their Lordships has any order of a court of unlimited jurisdiction been held to fall into a category of court orders that can simply be ignored because they are void ipso facto without there being any need for proceedings to have them set aside.
+The cases that are referred to in these dicta do not support the proposition that there is any category of orders of a court of unlimited j jurisdiction of this kind: what they do support is the quite different proposition that there is a category of orders of such a court which a person affected by the order is entitled to apply to have set aside ex debito justitiae in the exercise of the inherent jurisdiction of the court without his needing to have recourse to the rules that deal expressly with proceedings to set aside orders for irregularity and give to the judge a discretion as to the order he will make.'